Fire Marshal's Fire Plans Examiner Duties:

 - Guilford County Fire Marshal's Office is a 100% witness agency.
-This mean that all test and inspections have to be witness by a representative of GCFMO and documented test not witness will not be accepted.
+This mean that all tests and inspections have to be witness by a representative of GCFMO.
+A documented test not witness will not be accepted.

 - It is recommended that systems be tested by the installer prior to contact for a final inspection or test of a system to reduce overall cost to the customer.

 - Flushing of underground systems and hydrants shall be done with no less that a 4" line.
 If the system is less that 4" in size then the flush shall be of an equal size to the system.
 If the system is larger than 4" then the system will have to be flushed with a quantity of the greatest demand or 4" line which ever is greatest.